A sunflower blooms in Pullman

 When it first started growing, people walking by would step on it, possibly mistaking it for a weed, neighbor Holly Hein said.

-That is why Adams placed a sign next to the plant with the message, "I'm a sunflower, please let me grow."
+That is why Adams placed a sign next to the sunflowers with the message, “I’m a sunflower, please let me grow.”

-The flowers have received some loving care from Adams’ grandsons, 12-year-old Austin Adams and 8-year-old Sam Adams.
+The flower has received some loving care from Adams’ grandsons, 12-year-old Austin Adams and 8-year-old Sam Adams.
 The boys have been watering the plant daily to keep it healthy, and on Thursday were out there again keeping it hydrated in the warm July sun.

 Cowan said she took photos of the sunflowers and might bring those photos to her church to use in teachings about life lessons.
 She is not sure exactly what those lessons are, but had an idea.

-Note: Editor’s note: Photos for this story appeared in Friday’s Daily News, but the story did not.
-We’re running the story today with another photo.